When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 When Should I Worry About My Baby Not Rolling Over?

-The first rollover is a surprising and exciting event for you and your baby.
-Suddenly they are changing from the more physically passive newborn into a child capable of getting around under their own steam.
+The first rollover is a huge moment for you and your baby.
+It signals that they are changing from a passive newborn into an active, curious child ready to explore the world.

 Feedback: Was This Article Helpful?